CatenaryCloudHQ/cdk-pipelines-example-org-formation/README.md

 ![Codecommit](media/ofn-pipeline-init-codecommit.png)

-4. Codebuild runs org-formation cli
+4. Codebuild that runs org-formation cli

 ![Codebuild](media/ofn-pipeline-init-codebuild.png)

-ofn pushed some code to Codecommit, lets review it
+The `ofn` pushed some code to Codecommit, lets review it.

 ### Setup Codecommit repo

-With the code in Codecommit repository, there is a little bit of complexity of working with changes.
-AWS provides a helper for Codecommit to make git cli work transparently with it.
-The helper is a Python package, unfortunately it bring the whole Python ecosystem as a dependency (please let me know if there is a better way to do it).
+`ofn` puts the code in Codecommit repository, so there some complexity of working with it.
+AWS provides a helper `git-remote-codecommit` for Codecommit to make git cli work transparently.
+The helper is a Python package, unfortunately it brings the whole Python ecosystem as a dependency (please let me know if there is a better way to do it).

 `pip install -r requirements.txt`

-Then set a remote tracking main branch from Codecommit: `git remote add origin-cc codecommit::us-east-1://master-account@organization-formation`
+Then set a remote tracking main branch from Codecommit: `git remote add origin-cc codecommit::us-east-1://master-account@organization-formation` (`orgin-cc` can be any string, but make it memorable so origins for github and codecommit repositories are easy to distinguish).

-Next, pull changes that init-pipeline made with `git pull origin-cc main --allow-unrelated-histories` which may causes merge conflicts.
+Next, pull changes that init-pipeline made with `git pull origin-cc main --allow-unrelated-histories` which may cause some merge conflicts.

 At this point, a commit and `git push orgin-cc` will trigger the pipeline to deploy changes.

-The main branch at origin-cc should have a structure similar to this:
+The main branch at the Codecommit `origin-cc` should have a structure similar to this:

 ```
 tree .